Manifestor-cc/usage-guide/docs/bypasses/ubisoft.md

 <details>
 <summary>If it says No matching records found</summary>

-Sadly, the bypass won’t work for your game.
+Sadly, the bypass won't work for your game.
 </details>

 ### 5. [Download](https://files.catbox.moe/bidh37.zip) the patched .dll file

-### 6. Drag the file into the game’s folder
+### 6. Drag the file into the game's folder
-Open the game’s folder ([How to open Steam game's folder?](/extras/opening_a_steam_games_folder)), and drag the file you downloaded into the game’s folder.
+Open the game's folder ([How to open Steam game's folder?](/extras/opening_a_steam_games_folder)), and drag the file you downloaded into the game's folder.
 When a window like this pops up:

 ![](images/c3956f7a-c018-448b-9e02-973d28ed04c0-1.png)

 Click **Replace the file in the destination**.

 ### Congrats!
-If you’ve followed all of the steps correctly, you should be able to play your Ubisoft game.
+If you've followed all of the steps correctly, you should be able to play your Ubisoft game.